isachinkamal/Project-Management/Knowledge Areas/Project Cost Management.md

 ### The Four Processes of Project Cost Management

-Four main processes involved in cost management:
+Four main processes involved in the cost management:

 #### Plan Cost Management